 - Joint club meetings with other clubs to build intersectionality and community (If you're a club on campus and want to collaborate, let us know!!)

 Interested in Volunteering with The Feminist Action Club?

-Volunteering with the Feminist Action Club is a great way:
+Volunteering with the Feminist Action Club is a great way to:

-- To meet people, share and acquire new skills.
+- Meet people, share and acquire new skills.

-- To organize with other working groups to resist the systems of domination in our lives.
+- Organize with other working groups to resist the systems of domination in our lives.

 This opportunity is a great way to make an impact at York and shape the work of an important campus organization.

-Give us a shout through any of the paths below:
+Contact us through any of the paths below:

-Office: 206T Founders College (in the School of Gender, Sexuality and Women’s Studies suite)
+Office: Room 206T Founders College (in the School of Gender, Sexuality and Women’s Studies)